Mr-Jokerrr/Mr-Jokerrr-computationalphysics_N2013302580034/README.md

 - Here is the [**code**](the 3th homework/the 3th homework.py)

 ## The 4th homework：
 - Solving the after-class exercises in chapter1.
+Try to do some simulations using the Euler method.
 - Here is the [**md file**](the 4th homework/the 4th homework.md)

 ## The 5th homework：